 Choosing Emirates First Class

-We finished up our awesome cruise adventure with Christmas in Cape Town.
+We finished up our awesome cruise adventure with Christmas in Cape Town and an Emirates First Class trip home.
 Traveling with Oceania Cruises was certainly a luxury experience.
 Our IHG upgrades in Concierge Level pampered us when we started our cruise in Athens and then finished the trip in Dubai.
-But nothing was as much of a splurge as spending a day in Emirates First Class to finish our year in style!
+But nothing was as much of a splurge as spending a day flying First Class with Emirates to finish our year in style!

 We are still not quite sure how we managed to find the Emirates First Class deal for flights between Cape Town and Dubai and then Dubai to Toronto.
 We paid about 1/3 of the going fare for a First Class flight from Dubai to Toronto.
 Maybe the week stay in Dubai changed it from a one way to multi-stop fare?
 We know all too well the absolute penalty paid for one way travel.
 Maybe starting travels on New Years Eve got us a break?
 All we knew was that this chance to experience two Emirates First Class trips was within our gulp zone.